Upper School Curriculum Guide

 The RCDS Music Department is committed to nurturing creativity and confidence at all levels of learning.
 We honor music as a living art with inherent value.
 In addition, we are committed to helping students make connections between music classes, other disciplines, and the wider world.
 Through the teaching and modeling of empathy and collaboration, we seek to have our classes and ensembles embody a unified spirit.

-Music is a language that all can appreciate and most can learn to "speak" with precision and beauty.
-Many students in the Upper School participate actively in one or more of the many performing groups such as Concert Choir, Honors Choirs, Wind Ensemble, and Jazz Band, -- each of which is scheduled within the school day.
-Both the Concert Choir and Wind Ensemble receive full academic credit as a sign of the School's commitment to the art and discipline of music.
+Music is a language that all can appreciate and learn to "speak" with precision and beauty.
+Many students in the Upper School participate actively in one or more of the many performing groups such as Concert Choir, Honors Choirs, Wind Ensemble, Honors Jazz Band, and String Orchestra – each of which is scheduled within the school day.
+The Concert Choir, String Orchestra, and Wind Ensemble receive full academic credit as a sign of the School's commitment to the art and discipline of music.

-RCDS offers both performance and non-performance based music electives.
+RCDS offers both performance and non-performance-based music electives.
 Students often participate in the New York All-State and Area-All State music festivals, and the choir joins forces with adult singers from the RCDS community to sing a major work each year with a professional orchestra at the Festival Chorus Concert.
-Over the years, the Concert Choir has toured internationally in Europe, Asia and most recently, Ireland.
+Over the years, the Concert Choir has toured internationally in Europe, Asia, Cuba, and most recently, Spain.
 The Wind Ensemble has traveled throughout the East Coast and to Canada.
-The Concert Choir, Wind Ensemble, and Jazz Band are all award winning groups at regional competitions and festivals.
-Part-time instrumental and voice teachers give private lessons and coach Chamber Music ensembles in our teaching studios during the week to approximately 120 students.
+Our performing ensembles are award winning groups at regional competitions and festivals.
+Part-time instrumental and voice teachers give private lessons in our teaching studios during the week to approximately 120 students.

 Policies